ices-taf/doc/transcript.md

 different components, it's about going from data to analysis and results.

 We start with getting data from ICES databases and other data sources.
-The first step in the data folder is to gather the data, and to filter and preprocess the data that will finally be used in the assessment.
+The first step in the `data` folder is to gather the data, and to filter and preprocess the data that will finally be used in the assessment.
 That is one of the major aims of TAF, to document and script this process of preparing the data.
 Describing where they came from and what was done to them, before they were entered in the assessment model.

-Moving on to the input folder, the task there is to convert the data from the most general format, crosstab year by age usually, into the model-specific format.
-That will depend on the model: it can be one big text file, or an R list, or a number of input text files, whatever the model will read.
-The model folder is about running the model.
-The model will be coming from either a toolbox of commonly used models or any model can be used within this folder.
+Moving on to the `input` folder, the task there is to convert the data from the most general format, crosstab year by age usually, into the model-specific format.
+That will depend on the model: it can be one big text file, an R list, or a number of input text files, whatever the model will read.
+The `model` folder is about running the model.
+The model will be coming from either a toolbox of commonly used models, or any model can be used within this folder.

-The final step, output, is where we convert the model-specific output into more general text files, things like numbers at age or fishing mortalities, SSB, recruitment, and so on.
+The final step, `output`, is where we convert the model-specific output into more general text files, things like numbers at age or fishing mortalities, SSB, recruitment, and so on.
 The final step is to upload those results into the ICES
 databases: the stock assessment graphs, tables and so forth.